MicrosoftDocs/Virtualization-Documentation/windowscontainers/userguide/vm_vmpssession.md

 3. Enter a VM Session

-   Open a PowerShell window as Administrator and supply credentials for the virtual machine.
+   Open a Windows PowerShell prompt as Administrator and supply credentials for the virtual machine:

 	```
 	$cred = Get-Credential  #provide a valid guest credential